azzammuhyala/pygvideo/README.md

 Retrieves the start time of the video.

 #### `get_end`
 Retrieves the end time of the video.
+Will return `None` if clip.end is `None`.

 #### `get_total_frame`
 Retrieves the total number of video frames.
 Used this code: `int(clip.duration * clip.fps)`.